Bathypelagic zone: Microbial ecology

 Research to quantify bacterial-consuming grazers, like heterotrophic eukaryotes, has been limited by difficulties in sampling.
-Oftentimes organisms do not survive being brought to the surface due to experiencing drastic pressure changes in a short amount of time.
+Often organisms do not survive being brought to the surface due to experiencing drastic pressure changes in a short amount of time.
 Work is underway to quantify cell abundance and biomass, but due to poor survival, it is difficult to get accurate counts.
 In more recent years there has been an effort to categorize the diversity of the eukaryotic assemblages in the bathypelagic zone using methods to assess the genetic compositions of microbial communities based on supergroups, which is a way to classify organisms that have common ancestry.
 Some important groups of bacterial grazers include Rhizaria, Alveolata, Fungi, Stramenopiles, Amoebozoa, and Excavata (listed from most to least abundant), with the remaining composition classified as uncertain or other.

 Viruses influence biogeochemical cycling through the role they play in marine food webs.
 Their overall abundance can be up to two orders of magnitude lower than the mesopelagic zone, however, there is often high viral abundance found around deep-sea hydrothermal vents.
 The magnitude of their impacts on biological systems is demonstrated by the varying range of viral-to-prokaryote abundance ratios ranging from 1-223, this indicates that there are the same amount or more viruses than prokaryotes.